Skip to content

 In the Anterior Column Hall, you will find about ten columns built in the era of King Ptolemy XII.
 Also, stone curtains are seen with carvings of the king in a kneeling position in front of the gods Thoth and Sobek.

-On the walls are inscriptions of King Ptolemy VIII, wearing the crown of Lower Egypt and offering sacrifices to the gods.
+On the walls are inscriptions of King Ptolemy VIII, who wore the crown of Lower Egypt and offered sacrifices to the gods.

 The Inner Pillared Hall

-The Inner Pillared Hall of Kom Ombo Temple contains ten columns in two rows in the form of a papyrus flower, and it was built in the era of King Ptolemy VIII.
+The Inner Pillared Hall of Kom Ombo Temple contains ten columns in two rows, each shaped like a papyrus flower.
+It was built during the reign of King Ptolemy VIII.

 At the top of the eastern door, you will see drawings of King Ptolemy VI with Queen Cleopatra II serving wine to the Sobek Trinity and the Horus Trinity.